stangeqwq/CTF/README.md

 # CTF
-I write my solutions or "write-ups" to interesting or intstructive CTFs that I have participated in.
+This repository contains writeups and solutions I had to some hacking competitions or CTFs I participated in.

 Most of my cryptography CTF solutions: https://cryptohack.org/user/cruzzer/